February 2, 2021

 The reason it’s so easy is because of EdApp’s intuitive authoring tool.
 With this tool, you can easily put together a dynamic and multi-media-filled course in minutes.
-Combined with EdApp’s other features like extensive reporting and microlearning, it means you will be creating effective training courses at a lightning-fast speed.
+Combined with EdApp’s other learning management system features like extensive reporting and microlearning, it means you will be creating effective training courses at lightning-fast speed.

 In this article, we’ll see just how quick and effortless it is to accomplish your course-authoring goals.
-This includes registering for a free account, setting up a course, and developing engaging lessons.
+This includes registering for a free account, how to set up a course, improving training user-experience, and developing engaging lessons.

 To start, you will need to sign up for a free EdApp account.
 Don’t worry, you don’t need to submit anything like a credit card or phone number.
+It’s not a free-trial because every feature is available for you use.
 Registering is fast and you will be ready to start making courses immediately after.

-To start, click on the big blue Sign Up Free button on EdApp’s home page.
-From there, you just need to supply a valid email address and password, and also your personal and contact information, and then you are all set.
+To start, click on the big blue Sign Up Free action button on EdApp’s home page.
+From there, you just need to supply the dialog box a verified email address and password, and also your personal and contact information, then click Create account at the bottom and then you are all set.

 Now, you can log in to EdApp from the Log In link in the top navigation pane and subsequently choose Admin as your login type.
 Enter the credentials that you just created and then you will be taken to the Dashboard.

-Next, navigate to the Courses page which can be reached from the Courseware dropdown in the top navigation bar.
+Next, navigate to the Courses page which can be reached from the Courseware dropdown menu in the top navigation bar.
+(Refer to screenshot below)

 That will take you to the Courses page.
 Here you will see a list of action buttons along the top.
 At first, you’ll see that there is a button to upload a PowerPoint file.
 That makes it easy for you to import educational content that you’ve already created.